MaartenDesnouck/google-apps-script/README.md

 $ gas rename <projectName|projectId> <newProjectName>
 ```

-List your remote projects and their iId's (optional filter on projectName):
+List your remote projects and their id's (optional filter on projectName):

 ```
 $ gas list [filter]
 ```

-Link a remote project to your current directory:
+Link a remote project to your current working directory:

 ```
 $ gas link <projectName|projectId>
 ```

 Pull and push code from/to your remote project:
-(We map files in local folders to their full path name in a project and the other way around)
+(Files in local folders are mapped to their full path name in a project and the other way around)

 ```
 $ gas pull